shilpamallya/customer-management/README.md

    *  As there will be frequent reads from the consumer of customer management API, a Caching Strategy has been implemented on Get All Customers (GET /customers) API.
 This will reduce processing load and will boost performance.
    *  The provider API has to send `Last-Modified` or `ETag` HTTP header in the response of the GET All Customers request.
 The consumer of the application should then send the subsequent GET requests with the `If-Modified-Since` or `If-None-Match` in the header.
 If the resource has not been modified, the provider API will respond with a HTTP `304 Not Modified` with empty body which means the consumer can use their cached copy.
+   *  The provider API should encourage the storage of cacheable data to its consumer.
+The provider API response should indicate that the data can be stored up to a certain time by setting the `Expires` HTTP header or `Cache-Control` HTTP header with a directive that explicitly allows caching.
+In the cases where the data needs to be real-time, the provider API’s response should not be cached by the client.
+By enabling this critical constraint, we can greatly reduce the number of interactions with the provider API, reducing internal server usage.

 #### Usecase 2: